-The high dielectric strength, presented in table 2.2, allows to apply several 100 V over a distance of few $100 \,\mu\text{m}$ only.
-This results in a tremendous electric field which in turn allows for a very fast and efficient charge collection.
+The high dielectric strength, presented in table 2.2, allows to apply several 100 V over a distance of few 100 $\mu$ m only.
+This results in a huge electric field which in turn allows for a very fast and efficient charge collection.